+Through her 17 years at all levels of the SEC’s Enforcement Division, Dabney developed an in-depth knowledge of the SEC’s approach to opening and pursuing investigations.
+As the longest-serving leader of the AMU, Dabney directed the SEC Enforcement Division’s efforts to address emerging issues in the asset management industry, and regularly collaborated with other senior leaders in the Division of Examinations and Division of Investment Management.
 Before leading the national AMU, Dabney led the SEC Los Angeles Regional Office’s Enforcement program as Associate Regional Director, overseeing the office’s enforcement priorities, investigations, and litigation involving public companies, insider trading, brokers, and investment advisers.
-Prior to that, Dabney spent eleven years investigating, litigating, and managing matters within the SEC’s Enforcement Division, working on novel and complex cases involving a wide range of issues falling within the SEC’s jurisdiction and frequently working in parallel with the federal criminal authorities.
+Prior to that, Dabney spent eleven years investigating, litigating, and managing matters within the SEC’s Enforcement Division, frequently working in parallel with the federal criminal authorities.

 - Securities Enforcement Defense Practice